 In our case, the environment is a cryptocurrency exchange, while an agent has to make decisions to buy, sell or take no action in each time step.
 To make the environment more compliant with Markov property, which is a requirement for RL algorithms to achieve good results, input into the agent are a series of latest prices and momentum indicators.
 An agent internally uses deep neural network to learn to take actions in order to maximize return based on observations from an environment.

 The policy gradient agent has been trained for 5 million episodes.
 By using a model of an environment with fees and short time steps, the agent has often learnt a strategy where it doesn’t trade.
 If you take a look at price change every 15 minutes, you will realize that change is rarely higher than 0,3%.
-Strategy not to trade makes most sense in that case because you are not spending money on fees.
+Strategy not to trade makes the most sense in that case because you are not spending money on fees.

 Depending on the interval which was used for training, the agent learnt to buy and hold strategy or not to buy at all.

-Since we used training set to evaluate the agent, we wanted to see how it will perform in real situations.
-We implemented a "paper trading" system and let the agent trade with hypothetical money.
+Since we used a training set to evaluate the agent, we wanted to see how it will perform in real situations.
+We implemented a “paper trading” system and let the agent trade with hypothetical money.
 Unfortunately for all cryptocurrency investors, in the last 2 months there has been a general downtrend.

 Reinforcement learning performed better than price predicition